-A home page gives visitors a glimpse into who the company is and what it does.
-It shapes the first impression of a site and often features catchy visuals, a large headline, button, and other elements to seize the visitor’s attention right off the bat and convince them to keep browsing.
+A homepage gives visitors a glimpse into who the company is and what it does.
+It shapes the first impression of a site and often features catchy visuals, a large headline, a button, and other elements to seize the visitor’s attention right off the bat and convince them to keep browsing.

-HubSpot has a perfect example of a balanced home page that grabs the user’s attention with its background image and headline and introduces the company with a concise description.
+HubSpot has a perfect example of a balanced homepage design that grabs the user’s attention with its background image and headline and introduces the company with a concise description.